How to Have a Low-Intervention Birth: Tips from a Doula

 More recent research has also shown that attending childbirth preparation classes and developing a birth plan can increase rates of vaginal birth and improve maternal satisfaction with the birth experience.

-In practice, education helps you:
+In practice, education helps you have a low intervention birth by:

-• understand how labor typically progresses
+• understanding how labor typically progresses

-• learn comfort and coping techniques
+• learning comfort and coping techniques

-• communicate clearly with your care team
+• communicating clearly with your care team

 3. Hire a Doula for Continuous Labor Support